 The city has a very different feel to it than Bangkok, as the pace of life here is just slower.
 For those of you history buffs out there, Chiang Mai was not a part of the same country as Bangkok until 1939.
 This may explain the differences in culture you see, at least partially.
-In this post I’ll cover the top things to do in Chiang Mai, and why I just LOVE this city!
+In this 3-day Chiang Mai itinerary, I’ll cover the top things to do in here, so you’ll see why I just LOVE this city!

 Know Before You Go | Chiang Mai

 Getting There: The city is serviced by one small airport, the Chiang Mai International Airport.
 Most flights are to/from Bangkok, other Northern cities in Thailand, and some cities in neighboring Asian countries.
 This means that if you are flying in from any other region of the world, you will likely transfer through Bangkok to get there.
 The great thing about the airport is that it is very close to the city; less than 20 minutes by taxi.